Bradford Gold ceiling insulation can reduce your energy bills for heating and cooling by up to 45%.

 Uninsulated homes can lose up to 35% of the heat through the ceilings in winter and around the same amount of heat can also enter in during summer.
 Bradford Gold ceiling insulation batts acts as a thermal barrier to slow down temperature change to the inside of your home, keeping you and your family comfortable for longer.

 Play it smart with Bradford Gold

-- Made in Australia for Australian conditions
+- Made for Australian conditions

 - Reduces heat transfers in your home

 - Improved comfort all year round

 - Environmentally sound, made from up to 80% recycled glass

 - Non combustible

 - Backed by CSR - serving Australia since 1855

 - Bradford is Australia's most trusted insulation company for 80 years